moorepants/lpsoe-merit-and-tenure/candidate-statement-2018.rst

 course [#]_.
 Students struggle with a number of practical engineering skills each year and we've come up with a series of learning modules that help address
-these: technical report writing, CAD based finite element analysis, 3D printing, project management with modern cloud services, an introduction to micro-controllers.
+these: technical report writing, CAD based finite element analysis, 3D printing, project management with modern cloud services, and an introduction to micro-controllers.
 These are in addition to the design process learning modules which I have converted mostly to an active learning pedagogy.